 Tshukudu has opened a office in the nearby town of Ghanzi, which is the focal point for managing human resources and community relations in the Ghanzi District.

 The T3 Project hosts a current Mineral Resource estimate of 60.2 million tonnes grading 1.0% copper and 14.0g/t silver for 590,400 tonnes of contained copper and 26.9 million ounces of contained silver, including an Ore Reserve of 34.4 million tonnes grading 1.0% copper and 13.2g/t silver for 342,700 tonnes of contained copper and 14.6Moz of contained silver.
 View further details of Sandfire’s Group Ore Reserves and Mineral Resources here.

 A Feasibility Study completed by the MOD team in March 2019 confirmed a viable open pit copper development with a mine life of +11 years.
 Sandfire has commenced optimisation of the current Feasibility Study for the T3 Project and expects to publish an updated Feasibility Study and Ore Reserve in the June 2020 Quarter ahead of a Decision to Mine.
 This makes T3 one of the few high-quality mid-tier copper assets globally that is planned to come into development in the next 2-3 years.

-In parallel, Sandfire will progress the permitting activities for T3 with approval of the Environmental and Social Impact Assessment (ESIA) document expected in early CY2020, triggering a public review period and subsequent Mining Licence Application.
+In parallel, Sandfire will progress the permitting activities for T3 including the Environmental and Social Impact Assessment (ESIA), public review period and subsequent Mining Licence Application.

-The Company has also continued exploration drilling activities in Botswana, which are expected to ramp-up as part of a major new district-scale program commencing in early CY2020.
+The Company has also continued exploration drilling activities in Botswana as part of a major new district-scale program.
 Read more on these initiatives here.